Kalamojo/PKM_System/🗻Permanent/Equal-Frequency Intervals.md

 subject: Data Science Intro
 tags: [school]
 ---
-# Equal-Frequency Intervals #⌛TBC
+# Equal-Frequency Intervals

 > [!note]
-> The range of values $X$ into intervals that contain approxamitely the same number of points.
+> The range of values $X$ partioned into intervals that contain approxamitely the same number of points.

 > [!example]
 > ![[Pasted image 20220301201324.png]]